 HDDs: The Data is Written in a sequential manner in the HDDs so it needs DISK DEFRAGMENTATION in order to give optimum performance.
 So that the scattered data can be arranged in the proper manner.

 SSDs: There is no sequential writing of the Data so there is no need for DEFRAGMENTATION in SSDs.

-SDDs: The Storage Capacity of the SSDs is very low as Compared to HDDs.
+SDDs: The Storage Capacity of SSDs is very low as compared to HDDs.
 They are basically available upto certain terabytes in the Market only, due to the high cost of the silicon chips.

-The other important thing is that if the HDD fell from the hand or being beaten hard there is Risk of the Disk getting Corrupt.
+The other important thing is that if the HDD fell from the hand or is beaten hard there is a Risk of the Disk getting Corrupt.

 SSDs: SSDs have overcome all the limitations of the HDDs.
 SSDs will never get Corrupted due to multiple overwriting.
 The lifespan of the SSDs are almost infinite.
 The Data Loss Risk id Minimum in the SSDs